Jiminy Cricket: Films and TV

+Fun and Fancy Free

+After Pinocchio, Jiminy appeared in the film Fun and Fancy Free (1947) as the host of the animated segments.

+The Mickey Mouse Club

 In the 1950s–1970s, Jiminy Cricket appeared in four series of educational films aimed at grade-school audiences.
 In the I'm No Fool series, he advised children how to steer clear of dangerous traffic, sharp objects, strangers, exposed electrical lines, and so forth.
 Several of those series were first shown on The Mickey Mouse Club from 1955 through 1959.

 The second series called You, teaches about the human body with the refrain "You are a human animal".
 This, too, was originally shown on the "Mickey Mouse Club".
 The third series, "The Nature Of Things", combined live-action and animation, and the fourth series was called "Encyclopedia".
 In the 1950s, on The Mickey Mouse Club, he also sang two related songs related to safety: "Stop, Look, And Listen", and "Safety First".